The Simpsons: Itchy & Scratchy in Miniature Golf Madness: Reception

-Critics gave Itchy & Scratchy in Miniature Golf Madness generally mixed to positive reviews.
+Critics gave Itchy & Scratchy in Miniature Golf Madness mixed reviews.
 Nintendo Power gave it a 2.825/5 rating in their August 1994 issue.
 In February 1995, VideoGames & Computer Entertainment wrote that "You'll never know just how fun miniature golf can be until you play this Itchy and Scratchy game.
 The unique gameplay sets it apart from other platform games, You play as Scratchy, who's trapped in a miniature golf park, Itchy's after Scratchy, equipped with chainsaws, electric cattle prods and flame throwers.
 You've got to maneuver your golf ball through each level.
 And watch out for all those little golf ball traps.
 You'll see plenty of innovative miniature golf contraptions.
 You get a golf game and an action game all in one."
 The magazine gave Miniature Golf Madness a 9 out of 10 rating.
 GamePro rated the game 11.5/20, commenting that the controls are accurate but the graphics are boring and the music is repetitive, making an overall mediocre game.

 On The Simpsons, Itchy and Scratchy are featured in over-the-top violent cartoons in which Itchy repeatedly kills Scratchy.
 UGO Networks said they "assume that whoever thought of this [game] never actually saw the show.
 That's really the only excuse.
 Instead of maiming each other, Itchy and Scratchy decide to settle their beef on the miniature golf course."
 They added, however, that "Despite the fact that it didn't make sense, the game's not too bad.
 You play as Scratchy and you have to drive your golf ball across a sidescrolling level and avoid being beat on by Itchy.
 It's certainly better than Bart and the Beanstalk, but that's not saying much."